Liquorice: Cultivation and uses

-In 2019, the world market for liquorice extract was 191 million, with the largest exporters led by France, Uzbekistan, China, and Iran, each providing 10–14% of the total.

 Tobacco

 Liquorice is used as a flavouring agent for tobacco, for flavour-enhancing and moistening agents in the manufacture of American blend cigarettes, moist snuff, chewing tobacco, and pipe tobacco.
 Liquorice provides tobacco products with a natural sweetness and a distinctive flavour that blends readily with the natural and imitation flavouring components employed in the tobacco industry.
 Liquorice can also be added to cigarette rolling papers.
 As of 2009, the US Food and Drug Administration banned the use of any "characterizing flavors" other than menthol from cigarettes, but not other manufactured tobacco products.

 Food and confectionery

 Liquorice flavour is found in a wide variety of candies or sweets.
-In most of these candies, the taste is reinforced by aniseed oil so the actual content of liquorice is very low.
-Liquorice confections are primarily purchased by consumers in Europe, but are also popular in other countries such as Australia and New Zealand.
+In most of these candies, the taste is reinforced by aniseed oil so the actual content of liquorice is low.